raditya1117/HoneyBadger/python-errors/article.md

 ## Runtime errors in Python

-Runtime errors occur in a Python program after the program passes the syntax check, starts executing, and something goes wrong.
+Runtime errors occur in a Python program after it passes the syntax check and starts executing, when something goes wrong.
 Examples of runtime errors in Python include ZeroDivisionError, NameError, TypeError, and ValueError.
-Let's discuss the different runtime errors, their causes, and ways to avoid them.
+Let’s discuss the different runtime errors, their causes, and ways to avoid them.

 ### Zero division error